creditdatamw/zerocell/README.md

 ZeroCell
 ========

-Existing Excel libraries do too much just to read data from a workbook.
-This library is optimized for *reading* data from excel only.
-Particularly, it is optimized for getting the data from an Excel Sheet into POJOs (Plain Old Java Objects) and has a very simple API.

-## Goals

-* Get POJOs from Excel with lower overheads i.e. read excel files with as few resources as possible
-* Provide mappings for POJOs to excel rows via annotations
-* Generate Excel readers via a compile-time annotation processor
-* Provide a simple low-ceremony API

-## Non-Goals
+ZeroCell provides a simple API for loading data from Excel sheets into Plain Old Java Objects (POJOs) using annotations to map columns from an Excel sheet to fields in Java classes.

+In case you don't fancy annotations or don't want to have to change your existing classes, you can map the columns to the fields without the annotations.

+## Why should I use this?

+The library doesn't use the same approach that Apache POIs usermodel API and other POI based libraries use to process/store data loaded from the Excel file as a result it uses less resources as it doesn't process things such as Cell styles that take up memory.
+You also don't have to spend time setting data from cells to your Java objects, just define the mappings and let ZeroCell handle the rest.

+## What ZeroCell _cannot_ do for you

+* Make you Coffee
 * Read or process excel workbook styles and other visual effects
-* Writing to excel files
-* Loading data into complex object hierarchies.
+* Load data into complex object hierarchies

-## Why not handle writing?

-The Apache POI project has a good API for dealing with excel files and provides the `SXSSFWorkbook` for writing large files in an efficient manner.
+* Write to excel files: The Apache POI library (which we use underneath) has a good API for writing to Excel files and provides the `SXSSFWorkbook` for writing large files in an efficient manner.

 ## Usage